farhad02/LC_Assessment/README.md

   }

 ## Project information
 This data is associated with the project [FALCON](https://www.tuni.fi/en/research/falcon), under Work Package 1 (WP1).
-The This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101022466.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101022466.